 On the southern side of Doncaster, Lakeside Lake provides a blend of modern development with the tranquillity of nature.
 Surrounded by a shopping complex and other urban facilities, this spot stands as an oasis amidst bustling city life.
 Beautifully manicured lawns perfect for relaxing walks or bike rides surround this body of water.

-Besides these popular locations, smaller local parks such as Hexthorpe Park are scattered throughout Doncaster providing residents with accessible places to unwind without having to travel far from home.
+Besides these popular locations, Doncaster has smaller local parks such as Hexthorpe Park, which provide residents with accessible places to unwind without having to travel far from home.

 All these green spaces offer something unique.
 They contribute towards making Doncaster a remarkable place filled with natural beauty.